CharlieLiu17/wheelernhs/_posts/2019-07-20-new-website.md

 Welcome to Wheeler's MUN webpage!
 Here's a little backstory:
 MUN got started back up on 2019-19 school year, so we are fairly new.
 Garret McDowell was our sponsor but sadly he left this year.
 However, we still have Mr. White!
-We competed last year in the GT COnfference and did well!
+We competed last year in the GT Conference and did well!

 What is MUN?
 Model United Nations is an educational simulation and/or academic activity in which students can learn about diplomacy, international relations, and the UNited Nations.